 The purpose of this training is to alert local officials to the extensive array of laws that apply to public service, as well as the unique ethical obligations public servants have.

-Every two months, the Institute’s ethics program analyzed different ethical dilemmas public officials are likely to face.
+Every two months, until the close of 2014, the Institute’s ethics program analyzed different ethical dilemmas public officials are likely to face.

-Some of these dilemmas have legal dimensions, some have ethical dimensions and many are a combination of both.
+Some of the dilemmas have legal dimensions, some have ethical dimensions and many are a combination of both.
 The column appeared in Western City magazine, the monthly publication of one of the Institute’s parent organizations, the League of California Cities.

 What options are available to local officials who are interested in promoting public service ethics within their agency?
 Realistically, there is no silver bullet for achieving a culture of ethics within an agency.
 It takes hard work, strong leadership and a sustained effort.